bishtrs/spring-boot-websocket-chat/README.md

 ## 1. Project Overview

-- A simple Spring Boot Websocket Chat Application
+- A Spring Bootbased Real-time chat using WebSocket and STOMP protocols.
-- Used WebSocket & STOMP for messaging.
+- Multi-user support with dynamic message broadcasting.

 ## 2. Tech stack